 - The decision was not based on competent and substantial evidence

-Further comments or questions regarding the Residential Life conduct review process at Missouri Western State University should be submitted to your Residence Hall Director via email or phone.
+Further comments or questions regarding the Housing and Residence Life conduct review process at Missouri Western State University should be submitted to your Residence Hall Director via email or phone.

 Understanding how to support your Griffon and how to navigate FERPA Policy.

 The Family Educational Rights and Privacy Act of 1974 (FERPA) is a federal law that provides students the right to inspect and review education records, the right to seek to amend those records and to limit disclosure of information from the records.
 The intent of the legislation is to protect the rights of students and to ensure the privacy and accuracy of education records.
 Education records are defined as those records which directly relate to a student and are maintained by an educational agency or institution or by a party acting on behalf of that institution.
 Any educational institution that receives funds under any program administered by the U.S. Secretary of Education is bound by FERPA requirements.